edemaine/coauthor/README.md

        deleted messages
      * admin: administer over other users, in particular setting permissions

+  Anonymous access means that everyone, even not-logged-in users, can see the messages and group.
+This is generally not recommended as it opens Coauthor to spam, so it requires global admin privileges to enable.

 * **Superuser operations** (only for superusers):
   * Import from LaTeX document with figures attached as a ZIP file
   * Import from osqa's XML dump, including old edit history
   * Superdelete (permanently destroying a message including its history)
   * Setting the default sort for a group
+  * Setting message threads as allowing public and/or private messages

 ## User Tips ##